CommunityEnterpriseLinuxKickstarts/xfce4-amdesktop/ReadmeFirst.txt

 Software Environment:
 Enterprise Linux 7.4
-Configured with software from repos: epel, elrepo, rpmfusion and automyth_repo
+Configured with software from repos: epel, elrepo, rpmfusion and custom rpms from automyth_repo

-mythtv-frontend-0.28.1 g36fe0ce  *reworked from rpmfusion version
+mythtv-frontend-0.28.2 g2d49bc1  from git fixes/0.28 *original spec reworked from previous 0.28.X rpmfusion version
 mythplugins: mytharchive,mythmusic,mythgallery,mythzoneminder
 OpenVPN
 Xfce4
-Chromium v61.0.3163.100
+Chromium
-Firefox 52.5.1
+Firefox
-Libreoffice 5.0.6.2
+Libreoffice
-Evolution 3.22.6
+Evolution
 kvm & virt-manager
-and other programs I've found useful for Desktop.
+and other programs.

 *If you plan on using libvirt/kvm host virtualization remember to mount a seperate /var during install on a seperate drive for best performance if you intend to use file based kvm/qemu clients.